 Another fun way to get exposure is to become a summer counselor at a summer camp for children with disabilities or adaptive sports camp.

 Some examples include:

-- Contact the Academy to help locate physiatrists and try to set up
+- If your medical school does not have a PM&R department, contact the Academy to help locate physiatrists and try to set up

 - Try to set up opportunities in a variety of settings (i.e., inpatient,

 outpatient, electromyography/nerve conduction studies, interventional spine, sports medicine, pediatrics, spinal cord injury, brain injury, joint injuries and amputee management).

 - Clinical rotations for the first year medical student should be focused on getting to know the field and if it is a good fit for you.

 Doing well on the USMLE/COMLEX exams will only strengthen your application, and these scores are becoming more important as PM&R has become more competitive over the past few years (especially with the more competitive programs) Click here to see the most recent reports compiled by the NRMP regarding Match results.